Procrastination, Time Blindness & Burnout: The Executive Function Crisis HR Can’t Afford to Ignore in 2026

 Why Executive Function Challenges Are Rising in Modern Workplaces

-Today’s employees are expected to:
+At work, employees are expected to:

-Juggle multiple priorities across different platforms
+Juggle multiple priorities across different platforms o enegagement.

-Switch rapidly between deep work, meetings, and messages
+Switch rapidly between deep work, meetings, and messages.

 Plan and reprioritize constantly as goals shift